exploitspraise/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4 for list all contentens including hidden ones in long format script 5 for listing file digits script 6 for creating directory named my first directory in tmp
+script 4 for list all contentens including hidden ones in long format script 5 for listing file digits script 6 for creating directory named my first directory in tmp script 7 for moving file betty to /tmp/my first directory